mholling/nswtopo/README.markdown

 For printing, it is best to produce a [raster](http://en.wikipedia.org/wiki/Raster_graphics) image (e.g. PNG, TIFF) of your map to ensure it is printed correctly.
 While you can use Inkscape to produce a raster, I recommend [PhantomJS](http://phantomjs.org/) as a better alternative.
 [Download](http://phantomjs.org/download.html) and unzip the software in your map folder or home directory.

-Finally, a geographic viewing or mapping program such as [Google Earth](http://earth.google.com) or [OziExplorer](http://www.oziexplorer.com/) is very useful for easily specifying the area you wish to create a map for, and for viewing your resulting map in conjunction with GPS data.
+Finally, a geographic viewing or mapping program such as [Google Earth](http://earth.google.com) is very useful for easily specifying the area you wish to create a map for, and for viewing your resulting map in conjunction with GPS data.

 * _Windows_:
-  * A complete Ruby 1.9.3 installation for Windows can be [downloaded here](http://rubyinstaller.org/) (be sure to select 'Add Ruby executables to your PATH' when installing).
+  * A complete Ruby 2.2.1 installation for Windows can be [downloaded here](http://rubyinstaller.org/) (be sure to select 'Add Ruby executables to your PATH' when installing).
   * Download a pre-built [ImageMagick binary](http://www.imagemagick.org/script/binary-releases.php#windows) for Windows.
 The Q8 version is preferred for speed, but either will work.
 Be sure to select 'Add application directory to your system path' when installing.
   * Install the GDAL utilities using the [OSGeo4W](http://trac.osgeo.org/osgeo4w/) installer.
 Unless you want all the software offered by the installer, use the 'advanced install' option to install only GDAL.
 When presented with packages to install, select 'All -> Uninstall' to deselect everything, then open 'Commandline Utilites', choose 'Install' for the gdal package (some other required packages will also be selected), and install.
 Subsequently you should use the 'OSGeo4w Shell' as your command line when running nswtopo.rb.
   * (Other ways of obtaining Windows GDAL utilities are listed [here](http://trac.osgeo.org/gdal/wiki/DownloadingGdalBinaries#Windows), however not all of them include GDAL 1.9.x or above, including FWTools which was formerly recommended.)